-[Coronavirus] Is Russia lying to WHO on coronavirus?
+[Coronavirus] Is Russia lying to WHO on virus data?

 The country of 145m people has extensive business and tourism links with virus hotspots China, the EU, and Iran.

-Yet Russia's figures were lower than in micro-state Luxembourg (203 infections on Thursday) and worlds away from Italy (35,713 infections and 2,978 deaths).
+Yet Russia's figures were lower than in micro-state Luxembourg (203 infections by Thursday) and worlds away from Italy (35,713 infections and 2,978 deaths).

-Russia's testing authority, Rospotrebnadzor, also said it had tested over 116,000 people, making the country's test-to-infection ratio (0.1%) by far the lowest in the world.
+Russia's testing authority, Rospotrebnadzor, also said it had tested over 116,000 people, making the country's ratio of tests to positive diagnoses (0.1%) by far the lowest in the world.

 The Russian spokesman's mention of "conspiracy theories" came after Belarusian president Aleksander Lukashenko accused the Kremlin of vastly under-reporting the true picture.